jessrenae12/SQL-Portfolio/README.md

-Howdy, Welcome to my  SQL Portfolio!
-This code repository contains examples of SQL I've written.
+Howdy!!
+My name is Jessica, and  Welcome to my  SQL Portfolio!
+This code repository contains examples of SQL I've written for different projects.
 Feel free to take a look and reach out if you have any questions.